 *The above directions are for a warm or hot water wash.
 If you are going to wash in cold water, soak the soap nuts in a cup of hot water (from the tap is OK for about 3-8 minutes prior to using to activate the saponin.

 Looking for other great ways to ditch toxic chemicals and change your life?
-Be sure to check out my book, Toxic Free!
+Be sure to check out my book, All Natural Living!

 Have you tried soap nuts?
 Do you love them as much as I do?
 Why or why not?